Demonstrating Value of an Industry

 The research helped policymakers, the industry, and the administration find common facts around which productive conversations were held, which has resulted in a more stable regulatory environment for the industry.

 The research findings were cited in a 2018 Huffington Post article, and by bipartisan groups of Senators and Congress members in correspondence to Department of State Secretary Tillerson.
 The Summer Work Travel Program Review Report is available.
 Based on the research, the Americans for Cultural Exchange organization created an SWT heatmap showing the impact on US States.

-With regard to client satisfaction, the Alliance commissioned EurekaFacts with both the Intern & Trainee Exchange Program Review Report and the Camp Counselor Program Review Report in subsequent years.
+With regard to client satisfaction, the Alliance commissioned EurekaFacts with the Intern & Trainee Exchange Program Review Report, the Camp Counselor Program Review Report, and the Au Pair Program Review Report Review Report in subsequent years.